-The core processing system used in CL1 is an embedded x86 processor (CPU), integrating a memory management unit, x87 compatible floating point unit, a graphics processing unit.
-An integrated memory controller provides a unified memory model to the processor, the graphics processor, and an integrated display controller.
+The core processing system used in CL1B is the VIA C7-M ULV, an embedded x86 processor (CPU), integrating a memory management unit, and an x87 compatible floating point unit.

-A companion "South Bridge" chip incorporates many peripheral and system management functions.
-These include an Audio Codec (AC'97) interface to the sound sytem, USB 2.0 controllers, low pin count (LPC), power management logic, and legacy PC system components such as real time clock (RTC), memory transfer engines (DMA), and programmable interrupt controllers.
+A companion chip, the VIA VX855, incorporates most of the remainder of the system components.
+This includes a graphics processing unit, an integrated memory controller providing a unified memory, and an integrated display controller.
+Also included are an HD Audio interface to the sound sytem, USB 2.0 controllers, power management logic, and legacy PC system components such as real time clock (RTC), memory transfer engines (DMA), and programmable interrupt controllers.